Nabanita29/Nabanita29/README.md

 ### Hey there! 👋 I'm Nabanita, a third year undergraduate.
 Currently diving into Open Source contributions and exploring the world of Software Development.

 - 🔭 I’m currently working on Open Source Contriibutions
-- 🌱 I’m currently learning Softwaree Development
+- 🌱 I’m currently learning Software Development
 - 👯 I’m looking to collaborate on Hackathons
 - 🤔 I’m looking for help with DSA **

 🛠️ **Intern at DesiQnA:**
-   - significantly increased user engagement by 20% through responsive webpage design.
+   - Significantly increased user engagement by 20% through responsive webpage design.
 I led the development of User Verification/Authentication solutions, successfully eliminating 45% of fake bots and posts, and enhanced website security by 15% through Recaptcha integration.

 🧠 **Researcher at Northcap University:**
    - Implemented ML/DL for Android malware detection.